Zstone19/pypetal/docs/pl_output.rst

       - list of :python:`float`

 In addition, if both pyCCF and JAVELIN are run, there will be an additional key in the output dictionary labeled ``rmax``.
-This will be a list of :python:`float`s, as the values of :math:`r_{\rm max}` for each line in the order input.
+This will be a list of :python:`float`, being the values of :math:`r_{\rm max}` for each line in the order input.